Sandy Springs Georgia

 Atlanta’s dynamic, historic next-door neighbor

 Conveniently located only 10 minutes north of downtown Atlanta, Sandy Springs is only minutes from Atlanta’s Hartsfield-Jackson International Airport and allows easy access to MARTA (Atlanta’s public transit system).
-Take the train, ride the bus or hop in your car and drive; you will find yourself minutes from the easiest access to The Georgia Aquarium, The World of Coke, Centennial Olympic Park and all of the downtown attractions.
+Take the train, ride the bus or hop in your car and drive; you will find yourself minutes from the easiest access to The Georgia Aquarium, The World of Coca-Cola, Centennial Olympic Park and all of the downtown attractions.
 Sandy Springs is home to 18 hotels with a variety of amenities, to ensure our guests have a comfortable stay!

 In addition to the downtown Atlanta attractions, Sandy Springs has more exciting ways to explore American history, culture and landscapes.
 From its location in the center of Civil War historical sites in Atlanta, Marietta and Kennesaw, you’ll have the chance to experience more that the everyday tourist.
 See the story of the Holocaust in pictures at the Anne Frank in the World exhibit.
 When it’s time to unwind, The Sandy Springs Entertainment Cluster offers A-list comedians at The Punchline Comedy Club, premier jazz musicians at Café 290, great theater at Act 3 Productions and fabulous music from all genres at various live music venues.